FindMySchool LogoFindMySchool

 The curriculum reflects the school's stated ambition to be "rich and ambitious," with intentional connections to the outdoors and local area.
 Art is a discrete, sequenced subject with attention to techniques and artists.
 Music is taught to all pupils, with many learning instruments.
 Design and Technology, Drama and Dance are integrated into broader thematic work rather than taught as separate subjects.

 Reading receives high-level attention.
-Teachers expose pupils to diverse literature, with discussion and comprehension at the heart of teaching.
+Teachers expose pupils to diverse literature, with discussion and comprehension central to teaching.
 Reading progression is structured, and guided reading happens daily in most year groups.
 The school has invested in phonics teaching and continues to support later reading confidence through book discussion.

 Mathematics follows the national curriculum with explicit teaching and guided practice.
 Pupils are set by ability from Year 4 onwards.
 The school uses structured reasoning and problem-solving alongside fluency work.
 Staff feedback indicates that teaching is generally secure, though Ofsted noted that checking understanding needs to extend more consistently to all pupils in some lessons.